 There’s also an Australian Representative Office and this type of business entity permits the conduct of only non-commercial and limited activities and is a popular option for companies looking to expand their reach internationally or conduct research and analysis prior to getting into the market.

-It’s fairly simple and easy to establish a Representative Office, but it is more economical to establish the Branch or a different type of business to reduce time on the road.
+It’s fairly simple and easy to establish a Representative Office in Australia, but it is more economical to establish the Branch or a different type of business to reduce time on the road.

-To be eligible for company registration in Australia, the company must:
+To be eligible criteria for company formation in Australia, the company must:

 - Director: The company must have a minimum of one director who is an Australian resident.